ariefhk/Fix-Error-Git/README.md

 # Fix-Error-Git
-A bunch of my experience dealing with get error
+A bunch of my experience dealing with git error

 ### 1. Error saat push
 ```